Blackpool South (constituency): History

 This seat was created for the 1945 general election.
 This marginal constituency has been represented by both the Conservative and Labour Party parties since the Second World War.
 It was held by the Conservatives until 1997, when Gordon Marsden gained it for Labour.
 He represented the seat for the next 22 years but was defeated in 2019 by the Conservative Scott Benton.
 Benton resigned from Parliament on 25 March 2024, and the by-election to replace him was won by Labour's Chris Webb.

 Boundaries

+Historic

 1945–1950: The County Borough of Blackpool wards of Marton, Stanley, Victoria, and Waterloo, and the Borough of Lytham St Annes.

 1950–1983: The County Borough of Blackpool wards of Alexandra, Marton, Stanley, Tyldesley, Victoria, and Waterloo.

 1983–1997: The Borough of Blackpool wards of Alexandra, Clifton, Foxhall, Hawes Side, Highfield, Marton, Squires Gate, Stanley, Tyldesley, Victoria, and Waterloo.

 1997–2010: The Borough of Blackpool wards of Alexandra, Brunswick, Clifton, Foxhall, Hawes Side, Highfield, Layton, Marton, Park, Squires Gate, Stanley, Talbot, Tyldesley, Victoria, and Waterloo.

 2010–2024: The Borough of Blackpool wards of Bloomfield, Brunswick, Clifton, Hawes Side, Highfield, Marton, Squires Gate, Stanley, Talbot, Tyldesley, Victoria, and Waterloo.

+Current

+Further to the 2023 review of Westminster constituencies, which came into effect for the 2024 general election, the constituency is composed of the following wards of the Borough of Blackpool (as they existed on 1 December 2020):